-On this blog, neurodivergent (dyslexia) author Leanne (Willetts) Dyck reviews books, shares her short stories, offers author readings of those short stories, and comments on her author journey.
-Leanne writes for adults and children.
-Her long-term goal (five years) is to be published by a large, established publishing house.
-This blog received its (1,000,000) one-millionth page views on April 30, 2022.
+On this blog, neurodivergent (dyslexic) author Leanne (Willetts) Dyck ("dihck") publishes short stories (190), reviews books (160), and comments on her author journey.
 Thank you for visiting and sharing this blog.
 Your support is greatly appreciated.

 Guest Post Barbara Jean Coast, author of the Poppy Cove Mystery Series